godotengine/godot-docs/getting_started/workflow/export/exporting_for_android.rst

 In that screen, the path to 3 files needs to be set:

 - The ``adb`` executable (``adb.exe`` on Windows)
-  - It can usually be found at ``%LOCALAPPDATA%\Android\Sdk\platform-tools\adb.exe``.
+  - It can usually be found at ``%LOCALAPPDATA%\Android\Sdk\platform-tools\adb.exe`` on Windows and at ``/Users/$USER/Library/Android/sdk/platform-tools/adb`` on macOS.

 - The ``jarsigner`` executable (from JDK 6 or 8)
   - On Windows, OpenJDK installs to a directory like ``%PROGRAMFILES%\AdoptOpenJDK\jdk-8.0.252.09-hotspot\bin``.
-On Linux, it typically installs to a directory like ``/usr/bin/jarsigner``.
+On Linux and macOS, it typically installs to a directory like ``/usr/bin/jarsigner``.
 The exact path may vary depending on the OpenJDK update you've installed and your machine's operating system.

 - The debug ``.keystore`` file
   - It can be found in the folder where you put the ``debug.keystore`` file you created above.